LDAC vs AAC in 2025: Which Bluetooth Audio Codec Is Better?

 Compression & Audio Loss

-AAC is more compressed, meaning some audio details are removed to keep the file size smaller.
-LDAC, on the other hand, can preserve more details, especially at higher bitrates.
-But, if LDAC is set to its lower 330 kbps mode, the difference between LDAC and AAC becomes very small.
+AAC is more compressed, so some audio details are removed to keep the file size smaller.
+LDAC, on the other hand, can preserve more information, especially at higher bitrates.
+However, if LDAC is set to its lower 330 kbps mode, the difference between LDAC and AAC becomes minimal.

 Latency & Performance